Daniel Bard Player Props: Rockies vs. Mets

-On Friday, Daniel Bard (coming off going -for-) and the Colorado Rockies play the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 8:40 PM ET.
+On Saturday, Daniel Bard (coming off going -for-) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 9:10 PM ET.

 Daniel Bard Game Info & Props vs. the Mets